dennisconrad/prevent-submodule-regression/README.md

 Pre-commit hook to prevent accidental submodule regressions

+**NOTE:** This is fork from https://github.com/erikogan/prevent-submodule-regression/ which sadly seems to be abandoned and adds fixes which await merging in the original repository.

 ## Description

 Do you find yourself (or your collaborators) constantly rolling back submodule